Niks2801/Hack-The-Box-Writeups/README.md

 Validate the vulnerability and obtain the required access.

-I try to understand:
+The focus is not just:

+«"What payload works?"»

+but:

-«Why does this payload work?»
+«"Why does this payload work?"»

-rather than simply copying an exploit.
+Understanding the vulnerability makes it easier to recognize and exploit similar issues on future targets.

 ---

 5. Initial Access

-After gaining access:
+After obtaining access, enumerate the compromised environment.

 Identify Current User
-        │
-        ▼
+        ↓
 Enumerate Environment
-        │
-        ▼
+        ↓
 Find Credentials / Secrets
-        │
-        ▼
+        ↓
 Enumerate Local Services
-        │
-        ▼
+        ↓
 Search for Privilege Escalation

 ---

 6. Privilege Escalation

-Depending on the operating system.
+Privilege escalation depends on the target operating system.

 Linux: